J-1 Visa Data Center Jobs

 Confirm the 2-year home residency rule applies to your situation

-Some J-1 participants are subject to a 2-year home residency requirement before switching to H-1B or immigrant status.
+Some J-1 participants are subject to a 2-year home residency requirement before switching to H-1B visa or immigrant status.
 This commonly affects those funded by their home government.
 Clarify your status with your designated sponsor before accepting an offer.

 Request the DS-2019 timeline from your designated sponsor early